batokenms/ansible-projects-yemi/README.md

 In summary, the provided playbook can be used by a DevOps engineer to automate the creation and permission setting of folders, ensuring consistent configurations and facilitating infrastructure provisioning in an AWS environment.

+# configure-packages.yml

+A DevOps engineer might want to use the playbook you provided for several reasons:

+Package installation: The playbook automates the installation of various packages and tools commonly used in software development and infrastructure management.
+By using this playbook, a DevOps engineer can ensure that the necessary packages are installed on the target system(s) without manual intervention, saving time and reducing the risk of errors.

+Standardization: The playbook helps enforce a standardized set of tools across different environments or systems.
+By specifying the packages and versions to be installed, DevOps engineers can ensure consistency and avoid discrepancies in tooling across development, staging, and production environments.

+Infrastructure as Code: By incorporating package installation into an Ansible playbook, DevOps engineers can treat infrastructure provisioning and software configuration as code.
+This allows for version control, code review, and reproducible deployments, making it easier to manage and maintain the infrastructure over time.

+Toolchain setup: The playbook includes the installation of various tools such as wget, curl, git, Terraform, Maven, and Ansible.
+These tools are commonly used in software development, infrastructure management, and automation.
+By automating their installation, the playbook helps set up the required toolchain for development and deployment processes, enabling faster and more efficient workflows.

+Dependency management: The playbook handles the installation and upgrading of dependencies such as pip and Ansible itself.
+This ensures that the necessary dependencies are present and up to date, enabling the smooth execution of subsequent tasks and ensuring compatibility with other components in the system.

+Flexibility and customization: The playbook allows for customization by specifying the desired package names, versions, and states.
+DevOps engineers can modify the playbook to fit their specific requirements, adding or removing packages as needed.

+In summary, the provided playbook can be used by a DevOps engineer to automate the installation of packages and tools, promoting standardization, consistency, and efficient infrastructure provisioning and configuration.